-The recommended way to run a campaign with a team.
+The way I recommend running a campaign with a team.
 So-called because those who do the work make the decisions.
 There's a coordinator – probably you! –who guides the project, keeping it moving towards its goal.

 What participants need to see in a campaign.
-Core features make it attractive for people to join, and easy to follow.
-There are four core features.
-For example, a campaign should have as its ultimate goal something realistic and achievable.
+Core features make it attractive for people to join, and easy for you to coordinate.
+The campaign should:

 Creative (campaigning skillset)